 To enter your medical and dental expenses in the TaxAct program:

 The Tax Cuts and Jobs Act returns the deductible amount of out-of-pocket medical expenses up to amounts exceeding 7.5% of adjusted gross income.
-This change is in effect for tax years 2017 through 2020.

 Insurance premiums paid with after-tax dollars and unreimbursed medical expenses can be entered on federal Schedule A Itemized Deductions, Line 1 or in the itemized deduction section of the TaxAct program.